 Menu advice can be crudely edited down to two words: fish and lamb.

 Most of Iceland's export income comes from fish.
-Simply put: Iceland arguably serves up the freshest fish in the world.
+In fact, the country arguably serves up the freshest seafood in the world.
 The most common local species are cod, haddock, catfish, monkfish, halibut, trout, arctic char, and salmon.

 Of course, fish and lamb are hardly the whole story.
 Icelandic beef is raised in equally healthy circumstances.
 Delicious wild reindeer from eastern Iceland appear on some menus.
 Icelanders also have centuries of experience cooking seabirds, especially puffins and guillemots.

 Iceland's freshest produce comes from geothermally heated greenhouses.
 Locally grown vegetables are specially marked in supermarkets; top products are tomatoes, cucumbers, and bell peppers.

 Iceland's dairy products are just as wholesome and exceptional as the fish and lamb, but far less recognized.
 Icelanders consume lots of whole milk; reduced fat milk is available in markets but is slow to catch on.
 Iceland's greatest food invention, a yogurt-like product called skýr, is gaining popularity abroad.
 Iceland also produces great cheese, especially camembert and bleu cheese.

 Of course, the best way to save money on food is to cook for yourself.
 Icelandic hoteliers are well aware of high food prices, and many accommodations offer access to guest kitchens

 One way to save money is to focus on lunch as your main meal, since dinner prices are often much higher.
 On the other hand, many Icelanders get by on just soup, bread, and salad for lunch.
 Many convenience stores have relatively inexpensive salad bars.